chrislyr0420/BIBI_Blog/README.md

 The purpose of this app is to practice NodeJS.
 I learned this from imooc lecture https://coding.imooc.com/class/320.html

 * This app currently contains a blog-1 which is a raw NodeJS app without using any fancy framework (Will learn and use Express and Koa2 later)
+[UPDATE] blog-express and blog-koa2 are two apps with frameworks

 * This app is not online right now.
 To reproduce this app locally you need to have some basic setups